lowrycode/swaplett-project/README.md

 The website makes use of standard conventions.
 For example:
 - A toggle switch is used to allow the user to toggle between light mode and dark mode
 - A question mark icon is used to show users where they can "get help" by viewing the instructions
-- Buttons for closing modals are indicated using an "X" and are positioned in top right corner of the  modal
+- Buttons for closing modals are indicated using an "X" and are positioned in the top right corner of the  modal

 On initial page load, the game-board section shows some placeholder instructions to prompt users.